kant/watson-training-from-on-prem-data/README.md

 When training is complete, click **Save** to store your model.

-#### Deploy the model

-Use these endpoints in your notebook on new data.
+You can now use the model's endpoint in your own application.
+However, if you also enable continuous learning, then your application will become smarter over time, without having to update the application.

 ### Enable continuous learning

-To enable continuous learning, we need to create a trigger for re-training.

-From your project's **Assets** tab in Watson Studio, Click your machine learning model ("Violation Predictor"), click the **Evaluation** tab, and click **Configure Performance Monitoring**.
-> Watson Studio only supports Db2 Watson on Cloud tables as Feedback tables

-#### On Db2 Warehouse on Cloud

 Next, we need to create a feedback table for use by your model in Db2 Warehouse on Cloud.
 From the IBM Cloud dashboard, navigate to your Db2 Warehouse